-In this public project that can be copied and used by any SimScale user, we walk you through how to set up this type of simulation, including material assignments and boundary conditions, and provide results confirming numerical convergence and showing through post-processing visualizations how and where the heat is transferred from the heating element to the rest of the geometry.
+In this thermal management public project that can be copied and used by any SimScale user, we walk you through how to set up this type of simulation, including material assignments and boundary conditions, and provide results confirming numerical convergence and showing through post-processing visualizations how and where the heat is transferred from the heating element to the rest of the geometry.

 QRC Technologies prevented thermal damage in its electronics design with SimScale.
 Over 5 iterations tested, 6 weeks saved, and $40K average savings on hardware.

 Thermal Management: Enclosure Cooling